KenKundert/quantiphy/doc/user.rst

-Once it comes time to output quantities from your program, you may again may be constrained in the way the numbers must be presented. *QuantiPhy* also allows you to rescale the values as you render them to strings.
+Once it comes time to output quantities from your program, you may again may be constrained in the way the numbers must be presented. *QuantiPhy* also allows you to scale the values as you render them to strings.
 In this case, the value of the quantity itself remains unchanged.
 For example, imagine having a quantity in grams and wanting to present it in either kilograms or in pounds: